alirezabahram7/bfilter/README.md

 ```

-## If you have need custom filter on relation :
+## If you need custom filter on relation : (For example array search in postgresql) :
 In Request
 ```